yuii88/vote_system/README.md

 # vote_system
 ## Functional Requirements
-- [ ] The System can Add new Topic.
+- [o] The System can Add new Topic.
 - [ ] The system can Add new choice.
 - [ ] The system can Vote choice.
 - [ ] The system has Database